Inubaka: Main characters

-Teppei runs the pet shop Woofles and resides in the apartment above it.
+Teppei runs a pet shop, Woofles, and resides in the apartment above it.
 Growing up, he frequently took in stray dogs despite his single mother's financial struggles.
 Though outwardly aloof, he shows deep care for both animals and people, often letting friends stay and work at his shop until they stabilize their lives.
 A skilled groomer with expertise in canine nutrition and breed history, he prioritizes finding dogs suitable homes over maximizing profits.
-His own companion is Noa, a black Labrador retriever.
+His own companion is Noa, a black Labrador Retriever.
 He hires Suguri after recognizing her natural affinity with dogs, though her naivety sometimes tests his patience.
-While cautious about mixed breeds due to potential health risks and irresponsible ownership, he agrees to sell a half-Dachshund, half-Chihuahua puppy after vetting the buyer’s suitability.
+While cautious about mixed breeds due to potential health risks and irresponsible ownership, he also eventually agrees to sell a half-Dachshund, half-Chihuahua puppy after vetting the buyer's suitability.